top of page

 1. An introduction

-HE GREY FOLDER entered my life one day in November of 2004, some five months after my father had died and my mother had moved to a retirement home.
+THE GREY FOLDER entered my life one day in November of 2004, some five months after my father had died.
 My partner Steve and I were in the basement of the red brick bungalow on the South Side of Chicago where my parents had lived for 52 years (and where my siblings and I grew up), sorting through literally thousands of items.
 Nearly every object held a memory and each required a decision: keep, donate or throw away.
 I had to be quick and decisive if this task were ever to be complete.

 Sandwiched between boxes of old stationery from my father’s chemical business, the grey folder did not at first seem noteworthy.
-It was plain, a paper binder the color of elephant skin, with metal prongs to hold loose papers.
-The words “Different /correspond./ Unanswered letters" were scrawled across the front in black crayon, in a handwriting I did not recognize.
-At the top corner, my father’s slanting handwriting also vaguely described the contents on a label: “Old correspondence and certificates.”
+It was a plain paper binder with metal prongs to hold loose papers.
+At the top corner, my father’s slanting handwriting vaguely described the contents: “Old correspondence and certificates.”

 I GAVE THE GREY FOLDER only a brief glance, just long enough to see swastikas on some of the yellowed pages, and note official looking letters from varied governments, dated from the late 1930s.
 Many of the letters and documents were in German, which I couldn’t read, but they seemed to be related to my father’s escape from Nazi Germany.